samanrashidii/mafiabuzz/README.md

 Mafiabuzz is a game application to help people run and play "Mafia Party Game" easily and managable

+## Demo

+You can see the demo by clicking the link : [mafiabuzz-v1](https://mafiabuzz.netlify.com)

+Visit enterprised version by clicking the link  : [MafiaBuzz](https://mafiabuzz.app)

 ## Getting Started

 Clone the project from github: